Restaurant Supervisor Salary

 Popular Skills for Restaurant Supervisor

-Survey results imply that Restaurant Supervisors deploy a deep pool of skills on the job.
-Most notably, facility with Training Program Development, Inventory Management, and Customer Relations are correlated to pay that is significantly above average, leading to increases of 27 percent, 12 percent, and 7 percent, respectively.
-Skills that pay less than market rate include Food Preparation, Order Inventory, and Cash Handling.
-Those familiar with Cash Handling also tend to know People Management.
+Restaurant Supervisors report using a deep pool of skills on the job.
+Most notably, facility with Training Program Development, Inventory Management, and Customer Relations are correlated to pay that is significantly above average, leading to increases of 25 percent, 6 percent, and 5 percent, respectively.
+Skills that seem to negatively impact pay include Food Preparation, Order Inventory, and Cash Handling.
+Most people experienced in Cash Handling also know People Management.

 Pay by Experience Level for Restaurant Supervisor